vdaas/vald/docs/user-guides/operations.md

 Since Vald agents hold vector data on their memory, unexpected disruption or eviction of agents may cause loss of indices.
 Also, disruption or deletion of worker nodes that have Vald agents may cause loss of indices.
+To minimize the loss of indices, it is better to increase number of nodes and pods.

+However, to maximize the efficiency of search operations, it is better to have a certain amount of vectors in each NGT vector space.

 It is recommended to have more than 3 worker nodes with larger than 16 GB RAM.
 It is better to deploy 2 or 3 Vald agent pods to each worker node.